wayinone/esp32-firebase-utils/README.md

 ## Credits

-* The firestore part of code takes references from [kaizoku-oh/firestore](https://github.com/kaizoku-oh).
+* The firestore part of code was simplified from [kaizoku-oh/firestore](https://github.com/kaizoku-oh).

 ## License